-Type your Fiddler machine IP address in the Server field.
+Type your Fiddler Classic machine IP address in the Server field.

-Type the Fiddler Everywhere listening port (8888 by default) in the Port field and finally tap on Save.
+Type the Fiddler Classic listening port (8888 by default) in the Port field and finally tap on Save.

 With the current setup, you should be able to capture non-secure HTTP traffic.
 However, if you try to open any HTTPS website, you'll get the This site's security certificate is not trusted! error.
 To fix this, proceed with the steps that follow below.

-Open a browser on the iOS device and type the Fiddler echo service address: http://ipv4.fiddler:8888
+Open a browser on the iOS device and type the Fiddler Classic echo service address: http://ipv4.fiddler:8888

-Click on the Fiddler root certificate link to download it.
+Click on the Fiddler Classic root certificate link to download it.

 On your iOS device, open General and install the certificate via the Profile Downloaded.
 Note that this option will appear after the certificate is downloaded.